 Let’s recap.
 What’s the best advice for couples?
 According to relational science, our personal experience, and a poll of 100+ couples, the best relationship advice ever is to make tiny love deposits into your relationship daily.
 These love-investments compound, generating exponential relationship growth and happiness.
 Truly, in relationships, the little things are the big things!

 So don’t wait to invest in your bond.
 Start now!
 Here’s how:

 The Love-Bank Metaphore

-First, picture your partner with an internal love-bank.
+First, picture your partner with an internal love bank.
 Every interaction either results in a love-bank deposit or a love-bank withdrawal.
-Much like a typical savings account, the goal is building a healthy balance and to never go in the negative.
+Much like a typical savings account, the goal is to build a healthy balance and never go in the negative.

-Love-bank deposits only take a minute.
-A kind word, soft smile, a warm embrace, or simply being curious about your partners inner-world all add to Gottman’s magic ratio of 5 positive intersections to every negative one.
+Love bank deposits only take a minute.
+A kind word, a soft smile, a warm embrace, or simply being curious about your partner’s inner world all add to Gottman’s magic ratio of 5 positive intersections to every negative one.
 These simple acts resonate in your loved one’s heart and mind, accruing interest over time.
 As the studies show, happy interactions lead to being a happy couple and make a couple feel rich!

-This is why, when it comes to relationship advice four couples, making tiny love-investments daily truly is the best relationship advice we know!
+This is why, when it comes to relationship advice for couples, making tiny love investments daily truly is the best relationship advice we know!

 Resources for Couples

-- 131 Creative Conversations for Couples: Start making love-investments fast with this relationship book written by yous truly.
-Jenny and I had so much fun going through a conversation staters book before we married that we wrote a few conversation starters books of our own.
+- 131 Creative Conversations for Couples: Start making love investments fast with this relationship book written by yours truly.
+Jenny and I had so much fun going through a conversation staters book before we married that we wrote a few conversation starter books of our own.
 You can get your copy here: 131 Creative Conversations for Couples.